 Codeless or No-Code

-The term “codeless” is “code” that means the tool’s syntax is high-level, which is nice, and buried in some kind of interaction editor, which is not nice.
+The term “codeless” is “code” which means the tool’s syntax is high-level, which is nice, and buried in some kind of interaction editor, which is not nice.
 Interaction editors (and similar methods of selecting syntax) make things easier for the user initially, but over time it’s faster to just write it out rather than hunting and pecking through a long tree of syntax choices.
-Basically, it’s quicker to type the word “Click” than having to scroll through a huge dropdown list and select it.
+Basically, it’s quicker to type the word “Click” than to scroll through a huge dropdown list and select it.
 More importantly, fully understanding the entire process in the system under test is valuable.

-Test automation tools with recording features frequently boast that they are “scriptless”, but the claim is bogus.
+Test automation tools with recording features frequently boast that they are “scriptless,” but the claim is bogus.
 What is a listing of recorded actions?
 What would you call the written-out chronological sequence of actions in a movie?
 A script of course!
 Often after recording the various user actions in your test, there is a need to modify it, perhaps making a slight change to the process flow or maybe you want to work in some variables, and to make these changes you will ultimately work with a test script.
-So “scriptless” actually means “scripts are presented in a high-level, flow-charty manner”.
-A user has to click into each interaction (or step) in the flowchart to see what’s really going on.
-The recorded script is made overly concise and “pretty” at the expense of being able to see everything clearly at one glance, and obscures the details of the process to be tested – all of which are of immense value to stakeholders.
+So “scriptless” actually means “scripts are presented in a high-level, flow-charty manner.”
+A user has to click on each interaction (or step) in the flowchart to see what’s really going on.
+The recorded script is made overly concise and “pretty” at the expense of being able to see everything clearly at one glance and obscures the details of the process to be tested – all of which are of immense value to stakeholders.

 My other issue with this claim is that you should EMBRACE readable scripts!
 As opposed to obfuscating and hiding everything in cells or flowcharts, business readable test specifications (or as it’s known in the BDD world, “features”) are fantastic for collaboration as they act as a single source of truth where everyone from the front-line user to the developer can work together.
 It also makes creating and maintaining tests much easier.

-I’ve created a small web test in BDD feature file form using our solution called Cycle, and then made the same test using the recording functionality in a “scriptless” test automation tool.
+We’ve created a small web test in BDD feature file form using our solution called Cycle, and then made the same test using the recording functionality in a “scriptless” test automation tool.
 We have the recorded script on the left where we’d need to dig deeper to see the details of each interaction/step (most recording tools handle this via clickable icons which are not pictured), versus a Feature File on the right where every step of our test is both clearly and entirely laid out for your cross-functional testing team.

 Integrated Suite (of Testing Solutions)

 This one is owned by larger companies in the testing space that often acquire technology rather than building solutions from the ground-up.
-On the surface it sounds like the user is in for a seamless experience with a variety of complimentary tools, but in reality: The user ends up dealing with a dis-jointed, un-streamlined suite of overly piece-mealed out programs with overlapping functionalities, different interfaces, and in some instances, the user is even forced to import/export between each tool to take advantage of functionality that really should be in one clean interface.
+On the surface it sounds like the user is in for a seamless experience with a variety of complementary tools, but in reality: The user ends up dealing with a dis-jointed, un-streamlined suite of overly piecemealed out programs with overlapping functionalities, different interfaces, and in some instances, the user is even forced to import/export between each tool to take advantage of functionality that really should be in one clean interface.